MicrosoftDocs/learn/learn-pr/aspnetcore/build-your-first-aspnet-core-web-app/includes/4-exercise-run-project.md

 1. Press Ctrl+C at the command line to shut down the app.

+::: zone-end

 ### How the web app is served

 When the `dotnet run` command is run in the terminal, the following steps occur:

 Build and Configuration:

 - The .NET CLI invokes MSBuild to restore dependencies and compile the project.
-MSBuild processes the `MyWebApp.csproj` project file and compiles the source code into an assembly.
+MSBuild processes the *MyWebApp.csproj* project file and compiles the source code into an assembly.
-- The app reads configuration settings, including those specified in `launchSettings.json` for the default launch profile (the first one listed).
+- The app reads configuration settings, including those specified in *launchSettings.json* for the default launch profile (the first one listed).

 Host Setup:

-- The `CreateHostBuilder` method in `Program.cs` sets up the web host.
+- The `CreateHostBuilder` method in *Program.cs* sets up the web host.
 By default, the `WebHostBuilder` configures Kestrel as the web server.
 Kestrel is a cross-platform web server for ASP.NET Core that’s designed for high performance.
 - Kestrel starts listening for incoming HTTP requests on the configured URLs, including HTTPS if specified.

 Request Handling: